 Without a doubt, the most important prayer point for North Korean Christian parents is that one day they are able to share the gospel with their children.
 Please pray for:

 - Opportunities to live out the gospel, even when parents can’t talk about their faith.

 - Opportunities to safely share the gospel when children are old and mature enough.

 - Protection of Christian families, that children will not be used to lure their parents into a trap.

 - That God would continue to hold families in His hands throughout the generations.

-Our brothers and sister need to know they’re not alone.
-Join us and stand with them—through prayer, advocacy, relief and support.
+Our brothers and sisters need to know they’re not alone.
+Join us and stand with them—through prayer, advocacy and support.

 Representative photos and names used for security